alessia-s/Digimon16s/README.md

 For the software to work are necessary:

-HMMER (v.3.3.3) that was used for identify the 16s sequence;
+HMMER (v.3.3.3) that was used for identify the 16s sequences;

 Python (v.3.8) to execute the software;